GUNNAR BIRKERTS, FAIA (1925-2017)

 1972 - The Tougaloo College Dormitories, aka Renner Hall and A. A. Branch Hall, Tougaloo MS. Commissioned in 1966.
 Birkerts designed the campus master plan, only 2 dorms and the library were completed.

 1978 - The Richard and Sylvia Kaufman House 3, 244 Ridge Road, Aspen CO.
 7538 sf.
 Sold in 2020 to Aspen Ridge LLC.

 1979 - The Muiznieks House, Kalamazoo MI.
 Unbuilt.

 1983 - The Robert K. and Virginia (Ginny) Ferguson Residence, aka Villa Ginny, 1242 Edgemoor Avenue, Kalamazoo MI.
-Commissioned 1980.
+Commissioned in 1980.
 Featured in GA Houses 16; and Architectural Record, March 1983.
 Structural, Robert Darvas; Mechanical, Potapa Mancini.
 Still in the Ferguson family as of 2021.

 1986 - Residence, San Francisco CA. Unbuilt.

 1989 - The Agim and Sheriban Bardha Residence, 550 South Bates Street, Birmingham MI.
-Commissioned 1984.
+Commissioned in 1984.
 Still owned by the Bardhas as of 2020.

 1994 - The Augie Grasis III House, 2807 Aspen Court, Vail CO.
-Commissioned 1990.
+Commissioned in 1990.
 Sold to MTG, owner Tim Garton.
 Company dissolved in 2016 after Garton's death.
 Status unknown.